react-navigation/react-navigation.github.io/versioned_docs/version-8.x/elements.md

 Style object for the title component

+#### `headerLeftBackgroundVisible`

+Whether the liquid glass background is visible for the item.

+Only supported on iOS 26.0 and later.
+Older versions of iOS and other platforms never show the background.

+Defaults to `true`.

 #### `headerLeftContainerStyle`

 Customize the style for the container of the `headerLeft` component, for example to add padding.

+#### `headerRightBackgroundVisible`

+Whether the liquid glass background is visible for the item.

+Only supported on iOS 26.0 and later.
+Older versions of iOS and other platforms never show the background.\

+Defaults to `true`.

 #### `headerRightContainerStyle`